 Blue Cheese Mac and Cheese, Tomato Mac and Cheese, Turkey Chilli Con Carne, Ground Beef Casserole, are all delicious dinner recipes you can serve or pair with a side dish like our skin on roast potatoes or horseradish mashed potatoes for a complete meal!
+If lamb recipes are your fav, also check out our Garlic Lamb Chops.

 I use Moroccan seasoning for this recipe from the cooking aisle at the shops.
 The intent of this recipe is for a quick and easy recipe that doesn’t take too long to bring together.
 For that reason when I make this I buy the seasoning ready made.
 I encourage you to try that for a minimal fuss dinner.